CBell045/dash-polars-pandas/README.md

 [![App](images/app.png)](https://dash-polars-pandas-docker.onrender.com/)
 Demo: [https://dash-polars-pandas-docker.onrender.com/](https://dash-polars-pandas-docker.onrender.com/)

+*Note: The app is hosted for free, so it might take a few seconds to load.*

 ## Introduction
 This app includes 3 main pages:
 1. **Speed Comparison**: An interactive speed comparison between Polars and Pandas.
 This is not fully optimized or a true benchmark, but it gives a rough idea of the speed difference between the two libraries.